 Who can use this feature

-You'll need to have done the following before you can publish your plugin:
+You'll need to do the following before you can publish a plugin:

 - Download the Figma Desktop app →

 Note: You need to have two-factor authentication enabled to publish plugins, including publishing updates to existing plugins.
 You won't need to use two-factor authentication if you sign in to Figma via SAML SSO or Google SSO.